 TOM: Well, there is a lot to learn for all of us.
-I mean, even those of us that have been in the market for many years.
-There’s a lot to learn.
+Even those of us that have been in the market for many years, there’s a lot to learn.
 So let’s talk about it.
 You mentioned before the number of tons that you market of raw chicken manure.
 What is that again?

 PAUL: Last year, we hauled and spread about 780,000 tons of chicken litter.
 And this year, we are going to be responsible for about 550,000 tons in total, 100 to 150,000 of which will go to the Clarion processing plant to create the liquid nitrogen product and the dried granular fertilizer.

 TOM: So, if I’m in the market of buying chicken dinner for my organic farm, I am facing a situation where there are declining resources.
 Is that fair to say?
 I know that some of it is just loss of water.
 We still have the same nutrient content, which is a good thing.
 But if you’re lowering your numbers, and there’s just less layer manure out there, I assume, from supply and demand, that’s affecting your cost of manure, too.